jpeach/notes/Service APIs/Status Conditions.md

 [kubernetes-sigs/service-apis#86](https://github.com/kubernetes-sigs/service-apis/pull/86) adds a HTTPRoute Condition that links back to the selecting Gateway.
 The Type is `Admitted`, which is positive polarity.
 Arguably `Ready` doesn't make sense on routes, because the Gateway is the resource that actually has effects and can be ready (i.e. readiness is a transitive property of all the selected routes.)

 The positive polarity `Admitted` makes a lot of sense, but do we really want to mix polarities like this?
-Does this argue for standardizing on positive polarify everywhere?
+Does this argue for standardizing on positive polarity everywhere?

 ## Current Conditions
 ### Gateway